 - 1½lbs large potatoes, cut into ½ inch French fries

 - Salt and freshly ground black pepper

 - 4 (8oz) thick, skinless white fish fillets (cod, haddock or hailbut)

 - 4oz stale whole-wheat bread, made into breadcrumbs

 - 2 eggs, lightly beaten

-- Preheat the oven to 475°F/240°C. Place the French fries in a saucepan of lightly salted water and boil for 3–4 minutes.
-Drain well on paper towels and leave to dry for about 10 minutes.
+- Preheat the oven to 475°F. Place the potatoes in a pot of lightly salted water and boil for 3–4 minutes.
+Drain well on paper towels and set aside to dry for about 10 minutes.

-- Return the fries to the saucepan, cover with a lid and shake to “rough up” the edges (this helps them to crisp up when you bake them).
-Transfer to a nonstick roasting pan, spray with low calorie cooking spray and bake for 20–25 minutes, turning occasionally.
+- Return the potatoes to the pot, cover with a lid and shake to “rough up” the edges (this helps them to become crisp when you bake them).
+Transfer to a nonstick roasting pan, spray with low-calorie cooking spray and bake for 20–25 minutes, turning occasionally.

-- Meanwhile place the fish fillets on a work surface and season well.
+- Meanwhile place the fish fillets on a work surface and season with salt and pepper to taste.
 Mix the breadcrumbs and chopped parsley together and spread onto a plate.
-Place the beaten eggs in a shallow plate or bowl.
+Place the beaten eggs in a bowl.

 - Dip the fish fillets into the egg and then into the breadcrumb mixture and coat evenly.
-Place on a nonstick baking sheet and bake in the oven for 15–20 minutes or until the fish is cooked through and golden brown.
+Place on a nonstick baking sheet and bake for 15–20 minutes or until the fish is cooked through and golden brown.

-- Serve the fish with the French fries, accompanied with a mixed salad and lemon wedges to squeeze over.
+- Serve the fish with the French fries, accompanied with a tossed salad and lemon wedges.

 You'll discover 100's more recipes with Slimming World Online!